ammarsaf/data-science-materials/README.md

 # learn-data-science
-A collection of data science resource from all around the internet.
+My collection of data science resource from all around the internet.